What is a Prepaid Debit Card?

 While prepaid cards don't make sense for everyone, they still make sense for specific situations and offer users some financial flexibility.
 If any of the situations below apply to you, you can reap the rewards of using a prepaid card.

-Poor or no credit history: Anybody can “qualify” to use a prepaid card.
-Because you’re not borrowing money, the card issuer will not check your credit scores before issuing the card.
+No credit history required: Anybody can “qualify” to use a prepaid card.
+Because you’re not borrowing money, the card issuer will not check your credit score before issuing the card.
 This is especially appealing to people with less-than-perfect credit, including young people who have not yet built up their credit.
-Some people even make the choice to live life with no debt (or credit scores).
-However, some consumers with a history of writing bad checks, you may have trouble getting a card from certain prepaid card issuers.
+Some people even make the choice to live life with no debt and no credit scores.
+However, if you have a history of writing bad checks, you may have trouble getting a card from certain prepaid card issuers.

-Budgeting help: If credit cards are a little too tempting, a prepaid card can help you avoid going into debt.
+Help with budgeting: If credit cards are a little too tempting, a prepaid card can help you avoid going into debt.
 If the money is not loaded onto your card, you can’t spend it.
-Prepaid cards work well for teens and college students, and also make sense for those living on a fixed income or relatives visiting from another country.
+Prepaid cards work well for teens and college students, and can also make sense for those living on a fixed income or relatives visiting from another country.
 Whether you use a prepaid card or a bank-issued debit card, make sure to find out if overdraft protection will allow you to overspend—and disable that feature if you don’t want it.

-Throwaway account: if you’re concerned about security or privacy, you might be hesitant to use your everyday debit or credit card in certain situations.
-A prepaid card works well as a throwaway account.
-Perhaps you’re traveling in an area that is notorious for credit card fraud, or you’re going to make purchases that you’d rather not use your everyday card for; a prepaid card can insulate your “normal” accounts relatively inexpensively.
+Extra privacy: if you’re concerned about security or privacy, you might hesitate to use your everyday debit or credit card in certain situations.
+Perhaps you’re traveling in an area that is notorious for credit card fraud, or you want to make purchases you’d rather not use your everyday card for.
+In these cases, you can insulate your normal accounts by using a prepaid card.

-That all sounds great, so what’s the catch?
+With so many benefits, what’s the catch?
 Prepaid cards come up short in a few areas:

-Consumer protection: Prepaid cards do not provide as much protection to consumers as traditional credit and debit cards.
-For example, what happens if your card number is used fraudulently?
-What happens if your card issuer goes belly-up (your funds might not be insured by the FDIC).
-Consumer protection is improving, and many card issuers voluntarily provide benefits, but some cards offer much more than others.
+Fewer protections: Prepaid cards do not provide as much protection to consumers as traditional credit and debit cards.
+For example, what happens if your card number is used fraudulently, or your card issuer goes belly-up?
+Your funds might not be insured by the FDIC.
+Although consumer protection is improving and many card issuers voluntarily provide some benefits, some cards offer much less protection than others.

-Building credit: Prepaid cards do not help you build credit.
-They allow you to spend as if you have a credit card, but your activity is not reported to credit bureaus, your credit score is unaffected.
-If you want the convenience of plastic but you need to build credit, consider whether or not a credit card (even if you’ll pay an annual fee.
+No credit: Prepaid cards do not help you build credit.
+They allow you to spend as if you have a credit card, but since your activity is not reported to credit bureaus, your credit score is unaffected.
+If you want the convenience of plastic but you need to build credit, consider a secured credit card—even one with an annual fee.
 After you've improved your credit score, you can switch to a better card.

-Where are you saving?
-Prepaid cards make it easy to spend money, but it’s hard to save money (much less earn interest) unless you have an interest-bearing savings account.
+No interest: Although prepaid cards make it easy to spend money, it’s hard to save money (much less earn interest) unless you have an interest-bearing savings account.
 If paying a few extra bucks in bank fees means you’ll accumulate savings throughout the year—even if it’s just a mental trick to get yourself to save—it’s probably worth the cost.

-Slippery slope to debt: prepaid cards are supposed to use your money–not a lender's.
-The idea is that you stop using the card when you're out of money.
-But some cards encourage you to spend more than you have by allowing overdrafts (with steep fees).
+Overdraft temptation: Prepaid cards are supposed to use your money, not a lender's.
+The idea is that you stop using the card when you run out of money.
+But some cards encourage you to spend more than you have by allowing overdrafts (and charging steep fees).
 If you chose a prepaid card hoping you'd stop spending when the card ran out of money, overdrafts will throw a wrench in your plans.
 Make certain your card doesn't have this feature so you can save yourself from blowing your budget or paying expensive fees.